marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

        Host key verification failed.

 -  SOLUTION: the IP of your VM has probably been reused.
-You need to update the relevant entry on your */home/user/.ssh/known\_hosts* file.
+You need to delete the offending entry on your */home/user/.ssh/known\_hosts* file.
-   Please run:
+   For example you can use:

    ::

-       ssh-keygen -R 10.64.51.7
+       sed -i '/^10.64.51.7 ssh/d' .ssh/known_hosts

-   and try again.
+   and try again to connect.

 Access a service running on the VM